goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 _Theory_, _Engineering_, _Visualization_, and _AI Alignment_.

-### Theory of Algorithms and Complexity
+### Theory

 **Goal:** perform a literature review, or contribute to original research in theoretical computer science.

 **What you get out of it:**
 - Exposure to beautiful mathematical ideas.
-- Experience with research and scientific writing.
+- Experience with literature search, scientific writing, and research.
 - Preparation for a PhD in theoretical computer science or an adjacent field.
+- The most successful projects may lead to a scientific publication.

 **What you need to bring:**
 - Strong mathematical background.

-**More specific project topics:**
+**Flavors:**
-- Literature review: Read one or several recent research papers in theoretical computer science, present the results in an oral presentation, and write a report on the papers.
-For example, your task could be to rewrite a proof from a research paper, or prove a special case of a theorem in a better or shorter way.
+- *Literature review:* Choose a topic in theoretical computer science and write a literature review of existing research on this topic.
+This involves tracking down as many relevant papers and preprints on the topic as feasible, reading and understanding them, identifying the most important results as well as the most important open problems and goals of the research direction, presenting your findings in an oral presentation, and writing a comprehensive report.
+A project with a more limited scope could be to rewrite a specific proof from a research paper, or prove a special case of a theorem in a better or shorter way.
-- Open-ended research: You get a specific research question from me and your goal is to solve it.
-Typically, this involves finding a new algorithm and proving its correctness, or studying the complexity of a specific computational problem.
+- *Open-ended research:* You get a specific research question from me and your goal is to solve it.
+Typically, this involves designing a new algorithm and proving its correctness, or studying the complexity of a specific computational problem.
+Note that it is _much_ harder for me to come up with such topics, so they will be close to my immediate research interests.
+Moreover, this type of project is _much_ harder to plan and execute.

 ### Algorithmic Engineering

-**Goal:** implement algorithms that may never have been implemented before!
+**Goal:** implement algorithms that may have never been implemented before!
 Test them rigorously, and compare their performance to other algorithms and implementations.

 **What you get out of it:**
 - Exposure to algorithms that can range in difficulty.